banunkers/M7011E_lab/README.md

 # Installation guide
 Bellow follows information on how to get the system up and running on your local machine.

-## Prerequisite
+## Prerequisites
 - [docker](https://docs.docker.com/install/)
 - [docker-compose](https://docs.docker.com/compose/install/) (version 1.10.0 or later)

 ## Quick setup
-To quickly deploy and test the system locally clone the project and create the following (empty) files:
+To quickly deploy and test the system in dev environment locally clone the project and create the following (empty) files:
 - Place a file in the simulator directory called sim.env
 - Place a file in the app directory called app.env
 - Place a file in the db directory called db.env